Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Introduction

 \subsection{Organization of this work}

-In Section \ref{intro}, we give primary concerns commonly occurring in the area of modern finance, and introduce derivative products and highlight the need for taking into account adjustments for counterparty risks.
-We give an overview of quantum algorithms, Monte Carlo approaches and relevant literature.
-We then discuss preliminaries and notations required for formalising and introducing our problem settings in Section \ref{preliminaries}.
-We provide formal definitions for the multi-option pricing problem and the CVA problem in Sections \ref{problem_statements}, where we see that the CVA problem can be framed as a variant of the multi-option pricing problem.
-We discuss quantum subroutines and relevant theory in Section \ref{subroutines}.
-In Section \ref{solutions}, we argue that the solutions to the problem statements may be found using these algorithms.
-We conclude and provide some guidance for possible future work in Section \ref{conclusions}.
-In the Appendix \ref{append_CVA}, we discuss more on CVAs and provide the derivation of the CVA formula.
-We discuss relevant quantitative finance topics in Appendix \ref{append_quant}.
+In \cref{preliminaries}, we discuss preliminaries and notations required for formalising and introducing our problem settings.
+We provide formal definitions for the multi-option pricing problem and the CVA problem in \cref{problem_statements}, where we see that the CVA problem can be framed as a variant of the multi-option pricing problem.
+We discuss quantum subroutines and relevant theory in \cref{subroutines}.
+In \cref{solutions}, we argue that the solutions to the problem statements may be found using these algorithms.
+We conclude and provide some guidance for possible future work in \cref{conclusions}.
+In the \cref{append_CVA}, we discuss more on CVAs and provide the derivation of the CVA formula.
+We discuss relevant quantitative finance topics of obtaining default probabilities and discount factors in \cref{append_quant}.